katsutoxin/samples-loadtest-shoppingcart/README.md

 Be sure to change GATLING_HOST and GATLING_PORT to correctly your service.
 Some examples:

-Targeting a Lightbend Cloudstate deployment:
+Targeting a Akka Serverless deployment:

 Your service will need to be exposed using the `akkasls svc expose` command.
 This gives you the hostname.
 The port will be 443.
 Additionally, you need to ensure that SSL is enabled (the default is to communicate with the service in plaintext mode).